 Tips for Framing a Diploma

 Framing a tassel along with a diploma is a popular option but keeping them under control can be a challenge.
 Optium Museum Acrylic® not only offers 99% UV protection with virtually no reflections, but it also holds less static than even glass.
 As a result, it’s a great way to avoid wayward strands.

-- If the diploma is printed on parchment it may come with instructions for wet mounting.
-Ignore them.
+If the diploma is printed on parchment, it may come with instructions for wet mounting.
+My advice is to ignore them.
 The process is permanent and high-risk.
-Mount the diploma with edge strips, a platform mount or your favorite non-invasive, non-permanent mounting method.
-And no matter how you mount them, avoid heat!
+Instead, try the following:

-- Dark mats, especially in fabric, can be a rich and dramatic choice for diplomas, but they can enhance reflections under glass.
-Museum Glass® is the perfect choice to allow the best display of your customer’s hard-earned diploma with no distracting reflections.
+Dark mats, especially in fabric, can be a rich and dramatic choice for diplomas, but they can enhance reflections under glass.
+Museum Glass® is the perfect choice to allow the best display of your hard-earned diploma with no distracting reflections.